 When should families buy travel insurance?

-Most insurers require purchasing within 10-21 days of your first trip payment to unlock optional protections like pre-existing condition waivers or Cancel For Any Reason (CFAR).
-Buying early also ensures all trip payments are covered.
+Most insurers require purchasing within 10 to 21 days of your first trip payment to unlock optional protections like pre-existing condition waivers or Cancel For Any Reason (CFAR).
+Buying early covers all trip payments.

 Is travel insurance worth it for families?

 Yes.
-Families typically have higher trip costs, more travelers to protect, and greater potential for unexpected disruptions.
-Travel insurance can help cover medical emergencies, cancellations, delays, and baggage issues that can be costly when traveling with kids or multiple adults.
+Families have higher trip costs, more travelers to cover and more chances for things to go wrong.
+Travel insurance covers medical emergencies, cancellations, delays and baggage issues that become expensive when traveling with kids or multiple adults.

 How We Chose the Cheapest Family Plans